Aloycious-James/marketing-growth-customer-retention-analytics/README.md

 ### Recommendation Areas

-* Conversion Optimization
+* Deploy VariantB
-* Campaign Optimization
+* Focus on improving Direct/Organic
-* Customer Retention
+* Improve loyalty program for Bronze tier.
-* Funnel Improvement
+* Improve webpage and investigate pricing.
-* Revenue Growth
+* Focus on retension and reactivation.

 ---